 From our perspective at our California Golf Schools the most important rotator cuff is the one on the dominant arm.
 This arm’s rotator cuff is subject to a strong sideways stretch similar to that of a pitcher in baseball.
 Although we focus on both arms at our California golf schools this rotator cuff plays a major role in the golf swing.

 California Golf Schools – How to complete the exercise.

-This is really a series of similar exercise rather than single exercise.
-This series of exercise targets each of the four muscles in the rotator cuff.
+This is really a series of similar exercises rather than a single exercise.
+This series of exercises targets each of the four muscles in the rotator cuff.
 Although not completely isometric this exercise uses the body’s own forces against one another.

 1. Begin standing tall with your feet shoulder length apart.